$355.99 Million in Sales Expected for Infinera Co. (NASDAQ:INFN) This Quarter

-Analysts expect that Infinera Co.
-(NASDAQ:INFN) will post $355.99 million in sales for the current fiscal quarter, Zacks Investment Research reports.
-Five analysts have provided estimates for Infinera’s earnings, with the lowest sales estimate coming in at $354.50 million and the highest estimate coming in at $357.80 million.
-Infinera posted sales of $340.21 million in the same quarter last year, which suggests a positive year-over-year growth rate of 4.6%.
-The business is scheduled to issue its next earnings report on Thursday, November 4th.
+Wall Street brokerages expect Infinera Co.
+(NASDAQ:INFN) to post sales of $355.99 million for the current quarter, Zacks Investment Research reports.
+Five analysts have made estimates for Infinera’s earnings, with estimates ranging from $354.50 million to $357.80 million.
+Infinera posted sales of $340.21 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 4.6%.
+The company is scheduled to report its next earnings report on Thursday, November 4th.

-On average, analysts expect that Infinera will report full-year sales of $1.41 billion for the current financial year, with estimates ranging from $1.40 billion to $1.42 billion.
-For the next financial year, analysts forecast that the company will report sales of $1.53 billion, with estimates ranging from $1.51 billion to $1.55 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research firms that follow Infinera.
+According to Zacks, analysts expect that Infinera will report full-year sales of $1.41 billion for the current financial year, with estimates ranging from $1.40 billion to $1.42 billion.
+For the next fiscal year, analysts anticipate that the firm will report sales of $1.53 billion, with estimates ranging from $1.51 billion to $1.55 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research analysts that follow Infinera.

-Infinera (NASDAQ:INFN) last announced its quarterly earnings results on Monday, August 2nd.
-The communications equipment provider reported ($0.03) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.05) by $0.02.
+Infinera (NASDAQ:INFN) last posted its quarterly earnings data on Monday, August 2nd.
+The communications equipment provider reported ($0.03) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.05) by $0.02.
 Infinera had a negative net margin of 9.52% and a negative return on equity of 6.34%.
-During the same period in the prior year, the business posted ($0.09) earnings per share.
+During the same quarter in the previous year, the firm earned ($0.09) earnings per share.

-Hedge funds have recently modified their holdings of the stock.
-Trustcore Financial Services LLC increased its holdings in Infinera by 2,325.6% during the first quarter.
-Trustcore Financial Services LLC now owns 5,215 shares of the communications equipment provider’s stock valued at $50,000 after buying an additional 5,000 shares during the period.
-IFP Advisors Inc acquired a new stake in Infinera in the first quarter valued at approximately $59,000.
-Robertson Stephens Wealth Management LLC acquired a new stake in Infinera in the second quarter valued at approximately $102,000.
-Pinz Capital Management LP acquired a new stake in Infinera in the second quarter valued at approximately $106,000.
-Finally, Jump Financial LLC acquired a new stake in Infinera in the second quarter valued at approximately $115,000.
-86.28% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of INFN.
+Trustcore Financial Services LLC lifted its position in shares of Infinera by 2,325.6% during the 1st quarter.
+Trustcore Financial Services LLC now owns 5,215 shares of the communications equipment provider’s stock worth $50,000 after buying an additional 5,000 shares in the last quarter.
+IFP Advisors Inc bought a new position in shares of Infinera in the first quarter valued at approximately $59,000.
+Robertson Stephens Wealth Management LLC bought a new stake in Infinera during the second quarter worth $102,000.
+Pinz Capital Management LP purchased a new position in Infinera in the second quarter worth $106,000.
+Finally, Jump Financial LLC bought a new position in Infinera in the 2nd quarter valued at $115,000.
+92.76% of the stock is currently owned by hedge funds and other institutional investors.

 Infinera Company Profile